OpenAttackDefenseTools/tulip/README.md

 Similar to [flower](https://github.com/secgroup/flower), the default docker-compose.yml file **does not prevent anyone from connecting to your mongo instance and dropping/stealing all of your data**.
 Either disable the exposed port in the compose file or make sure you firewall it on the host.

 # Credits
 Tulip was written by [@RickdeJager](https://github.com/rickdejager) and [@Bazumo](https://github.com/bazumo), with additional help from [@Sijisu](https://github.com/sijisu).
-Thanks to our fellow Team Europe players and coaches for testing, feedback and sugestions.
+Thanks to our fellow Team Europe players and coaches for testing, feedback and suggestions.
 Finally, thanks the team behind [flower](https://github.com/secgroup/flower) for opensourcing their tooling.